Canon 6D vs Olympus E-1

 It is notable that the 6D offers wifi support, while the E-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Olympus E-1 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 6D and the E-1 have been discontinued, but can regularly be found used on eBay.
 The E-1 was replaced by the Olympus E-3, while the 6D was followed by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 6D vs Olympus E-1

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Olympus E-1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.